 IF YOU DO FALL ILL

-If you are unlucky enough to fall ill, you might want to check out if you are entitled to make a legal claim by contacting a Law Society accredited law firm such as yourlegalfriend.com.
+If you are unlucky enough to fall ill, you might want to check out if you are entitled to make a legal claim by contacting a Law Society accredited law firm.

 Don’t be taken in by touts or claims farmers – we’ve all read about the consequences of fraudulently claiming for food poisoning – nowadays you might find yourself holidaying at Her Majesty’s Pleasure!
 Make sure you contact professionals who can explain your rights to you and properly assess whether you have a valid claim.

-Did you know, for example, that claiming for illness while on holiday is covered by ‘The Package Travel, Package Holidays and Package Tours Regulations Act’.
+Did you know, for example, that claims for illness while on holiday are covered by ‘The Package Travel, Package Holidays and Package Tours Regulations Act’?